nils-degroot/nils-degroot/README.md

 Hi there, I am a Software Engineer from the Netherlands.
 Mainly focusing on backend development.
-Currently working at Cloudflight.
+Currently working at Reclamefolder.

-Primarily use the following programming languages:

-- Kotlin
-- Rust
-- Scala
-- Lua
+I mainly programm in Rust.